RWS/studio-api-docs/apiconcepts/translationmemory/implementing_the_search_logic.md

 Implement the Segment Lookup
 -------
 The following code snippet shows how we handle the normal segment lookup.
 If the search mode equals **NormalSearch**, and if a source segment match is found for the plain text version of the current source segment from the editor, then a target segment object should be created using the target segment string (i.e. the key value) from our segment pair collection.
-The current source segment and the target segment will be used to construct a search result, which will be displayed in the **Translation Results** window of <Var:ProductName>.
+The current source segment and the target segment will be used to construct a search result, which will be displayed in the **Translation Results** window of Var:ProductName.
 The result will be generated through a separate `CreateSearchResult` helper function, which we will implement later.
 # [C#](#tab/tabid-7)
 ```cs
 if (settings.Mode == SearchMode.NormalSearch &&